Atul Debbarma

 Atul Debbarma (born 8 January 1965) is an Indian doctor-turned-politician and author.
-He was a practicing doctor in the Municipal Corporation of Delhi until December 2017.
-He became involved with Rashtriya Swayamsevak Sangh (RSS) and its different wings such as Vanvasi Kalyan Ashram and Vivekananda International Foundation in 2007.
-He won the Tripura Assembly Elections 2018 as the BJP candidate from Krishnapur constituency.
+He was a practicing doctor for the Municipal Corporation of Delhi until December 2017.
+He became involved with the Rashtriya Swayamsevak Sangh (RSS) and its different wings such as the Vanvasi Kalyan Ashram and the Vivekananda International Foundation in 2007.
+He won the 2018 Tripura Assembly Elections as the BJP candidate from the Krishnapur constituency.

 Early life

 Atul Debbarma was born in Teliamura, Tripura to Ishwar Chandra Debbarma and Bidya Laxmi Debbarma.
 He graduated from High School and Higher Secondary School from Tripura Board of Secondary Education in first division.
 He completed his MBBS degree and earned a Diploma in Child Health from Nagpur University.
 He holds an LL.
 B degree from Delhi University.

 Career

-He worked as a Medical Officer in a Mobile Health Team in Tripura ADC government from 1991-1992 during which he toured throughout the state.
-He joined the Municipal Corporation of Delhi as a Medical Officer in December 1992 through CMSE conducted by UPSC.
+He worked as a Medical Officer in a Mobile Health Team for the Tripura ADC government from 1991-1992 during which he toured throughout the state.
+He joined the Municipal Corporation of Delhi as a Medical Officer in December 1992 through CMSE conducted by the UPSC.
 He voluntarily retired from his post of Chief Medical Officer, Senior Administrative Grade in December 2017.

-During his 25 years of service, he underwent many trainings from institutions including LBS National Academy of Administration (Mussoorie), Chulalongkorn University in Thailand (WHO Fellowship Program), Indian Institute of Public Administration (New Delhi), Central Health Education Bureau (New Delhi), National Institute of Health and Family Welfare (New Delhi).
+During his 25 years of service, he underwent many trainings from institutions including the LBS National Academy of Administration (Mussoorie), Chulalongkorn University in Thailand (WHO Fellowship Program), Indian Institute of Public Administration (New Delhi), Central Health Education Bureau (New Delhi), and the National Institute of Health and Family Welfare (New Delhi).